colson0x1/react-webpack/README.md

 # REACT WEBPACK

-Sup!
+Sup!!
 This repository demonstrates an advanced configuration of a React application using Webpack, focusing on optimized builds and efficient handling of static assets for both development and production environments engineered with scalability for application infrastructure.

 ![react webpack](https://i.imgur.com/5zqFQNN.png)